Henry FitzRoy, Duke of Richmond and Somerset: Nursery

 The boy's upbringing until the moment when he entered Bridewell Palace in June 1525 (six years following his birth) remains shrouded in confusion.
 Although the boy was illegitimate, this did not mean that young Henry lived remotely from and had no contact with his father.
 On the contrary, it has been suggested by his biographer, Beverly Murphy, that a letter from a royal nurse implies that FitzRoy had also been part of the royal nursery, and he was often at court after 1530.

-In the sixteenth century, royal and noble households were in a state of constant movement and transition, so it is unlikely that FitzRoy grew up in any one house.
-He was probably transferred from household to household around London like his royal siblings: Mary, Elizabeth and Edward.
-In 1519 the only surviving legitimate child of the King was the three-year-old Princess Mary.
+In the 16th century, royal and noble households were in a state of constant movement and transition, so it is unlikely that FitzRoy grew up in any one house.
+He was probably transferred from household to household around London like his royal siblings: Mary, Elizabeth, and Edward.
+In 1519, the only surviving legitimate child of the King was the three-year-old Princess Mary.
 In that year her household was reorganised, suggesting that Henry made some provisions for his only son.
-Margaret Pole, Countess of Salisbury replaced Lady Margaret Bryan as lady Mistress of Mary's household.
+Margaret Pole, Countess of Salisbury replaced Lady Margaret Bryan as Mistress of Mary's household.
 At the same time at least two of Mary's carers appear to have left her service.

 It is not impossible that Princess Mary's household could have been reorganised some time before her former servants found posts with Henry FitzRoy.

 In addition, the correspondence of the child's first known tutor makes it clear that FitzRoy also received some rudimentary education prior to his elevation to the peerage in 1525.
 John Palsgrave grumbled loudly that Henry had been taught to recite his prayers in a "barbarous" Latin accent and dismissed the man who had instructed him as "no clerk".
 Although he was more well known from 1525 and onwards, there is some evidence that he was already in receipt of royal favour even before his ennoblement; this comes from a surviving list of "Wardrobe stuff appointed for my lord Henry".
 The "Lord Henry" in question is not identified but given that the subject was not considered to require a title and that the list has survived with further documents relating to the household established for Henry FitzRoy after his ennoblement, it would seem reasonable to assume that it is Henry FitzRoy.
 The familiar way in which he is described as "My Lord Henry" is also interesting and suggests that, amongst the officers close to the King, at least, his existence was hardly a secret.
 Alternatively, he may have been raised in the north with his mother and her husband Gilbert Tailboys, 1st Baron Tailboys of Kyme, and their children.